 It is normal for children to think mostly of themselves and how a situation affects them.
 You may find their reaction hurtful or frustrating, but it is ageappropriate.
 It can be helpful to acknowledge your child's disappointment: "I know you're finding it frustrating to keep the noise down because I don't feel well, but I just need a bit of quiet time right now."

 If you are a parent caring for someone with cancer, such as your partner or your own parent, you may feel like you have little time and energy left for your children.
 Although asking for and accepting help can be difficult, it may relieve some pressure and allow you to spend more time together as a family.
-Cancer Council's Caring for Someone with Cancer discusses ways to look after yourself and how to take a break, and includes a list of support services for carers.
-Call 13 11 20 for a free copy or order online.
+Our page Caring for Someone with Cancer discusses ways to look after yourself and how to take a break, and includes a list of support services for carers.

 Everyone responds differently to the treatment phase.
 Anger, crying and withdrawal are some of the possible reactions.
 These can be protective responses that allow a child or young person time to deal with the information.